pop/wedding-website/README.md

 It also lets you export the data to share with others or for whatever else you need.

 See the `import_guests` management command for more details and `bigday/guests/tests/data` for sample file formats.

-### Save the Dates

-The app comes with a built-in cross-client and mobile-friendly email template for save the dates (see `save_the_date.html`).

-You can create multiple save the dates and send them out either randomly or by `Party` type (useful if you want to send formal invitations to some people and more playful ones to others).

-See `save_the_date.py` and `SAVE_THE_DATE_CONTEXT_MAP` for customizing your save the dates.

 ### Invitations and RSVPs